DalmaBencsik/zurich/README.md

+# Chat bot

+This project provides a solution for the task described in https://github.com/mzronek/task

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).